tarunnewton/Deep-Scalable-Recommender-Systems-AWS/TensorFlow/README.md

 ![SSH syntax to login to ubuntu system](TF_SSH.PNG)

-## Code
+## Running the recommender system

-### Downloading the dataset
+#### Downloading the dataset

-We download the 10 million movie review dataset.
+For this example, we will generate movie recommendations based on the [MovieLens](https://grouplens.org/datasets/movielens/) dataset.

 ```{bash, eval=FALSE}
 !wget http://files.grouplens.org/datasets/movielens/ml-10m.zip